-The top ranked team at the end of the regular season shall be declared ECL Champion, and may have trophies and/or banners made declaring themselves as such.
+The top ranked team at the end of the regular season shall be declared League Champion, and may have trophies and/or banners made declaring themselves as such.
 They are also the D2 #1 into the Bi-district bracket.

-The final league standings determine seeding to Bi-District Tournament.
+· The league playoff games determine seeding to Bi-District Tournament.

-The higher seed will be the home team and will wear light jerseys.
-The lower seed will be the away team and will wear dark jerseys.
+The higher seed will be the Home team and will wear dark jerseys.
+The lower seed will be the away team and will wear light jerseys.

 The home team shall supply three game balls (one behind each goal in addition to the ball in play)